duke-mai/multi-level-guessing-game/README.md

 ![An example of an invalid guess being ruled out and no chance is taken away](/assets/invalid-guess.png)

-An example of guessing correctly
+An example of guessing correctly<br>
 ![An example of guessing correctly](/assets/correct-guess.png)